-When doctoral students begin the program, they are assigned an academic adviser with whom they develop their course of study.
-In total, the Sociology of Education Ph.D. program is 48 credits for students who matriculate with an MA in a related field and 65 credits for students who matriculate with a BA only.
+When doctoral students begin the program, they are assigned an initial faculty advisor with whom they develop their course of study.
+In total, the Sociology of Education PhD program is 48 credits for students who matriculate with an MA in a related field and 65 credits for students who matriculate with a BA only.

 Stage I. Substantive Course Work

 Students are expected to become thoroughly familiar with the main sociological perspectives, concepts, and theories.
-They are also required to develop substantial awareness of the problems investigated by sociologists and the major empirical findings in these areas.
-To meet those goals, students will take a considerable number of courses in the Graduate School's Department of Sociology (courses beginning with a "G").
-Students also complete course work in statistics and research methods offered by the Department of Sociology.
-Several foundation and cognate courses will be taken during this stage in Steinhardt.
-The duration of this stage depends upon the student's prior preparation.
+They are also required to develop substantial awareness through coursework of the problems investigated by sociologists and the major empirical findings in these areas.
+Students also complete course work in statistics and research methods.

 From an appropriate master's or bachelor's degree, normally this stage takes two to three years when attendance is on a full-time basis.

-In addition to the program’s requirements, thirty-six credits are required of all Steinhardt Ph.D. students.
-The courses that students choose in order to fulfill these requirements must be approved by their advisers.
+In addition to the program’s requirements, 36 credits are required of all Steinhardt Ph.D. students.
+The courses that students choose in order to fulfill these requirements must be approved by their advisors.

 Departmental Seminar (3 credits)

 ASH offers a fall seminar for first-semester doctoral students in all of the department's doctoral programs.
-It is ASH-GE 3011.
-Educational Research in the United States: Problems and Possibilities.
+It is ASH-GE 3011 .
 This is required for all Sociology of Education doctoral students.
-When a second semester of the doctoral seminar is offered (as it sometimes is), Sociology of Education doctoral students will be required by the program to take this, as well.

 Research Electives (15 credits)